 Above: A Notebook opened in "Playground" mode will have notation in orange warning that the notebook is in transient mode where changes are not saved.

 Getting Back to "Edit" mode

-Once the user who locked the notebook closes their Edit mode instance, the lock icon will disappear to show the notebook is unlocked other users are now free to edit.
-The tabs along the top of the Notebook provide a quick way to toggle between Edit, Playground, and Preview modes.
+Once the user who locked the notebook closes their Edit mode instance, the lock icon will disappear to show the notebook is unlocked and other users are now free to edit.
+The tabs along the top of the notebook provide a quick way to toggle between Edit, Playground, and Preview modes.